islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 export PATH=$HOME/.local/bin:$PATH
 ```

-30. Go back to the Amazon ECR console browser tab, and in the message window at the top of the page, choose View push commands.
+30. Go back to the Amazon ECR console browser tab, and in the message window at the top of the page, choose **View push commands**.

 The Push commands for mb-repo pop-up window opens.
 This window lists four AWS CLI commands that are customized for the mb-repo, and they are purposely built to: